 There are key areas that we campaign in, these include reducing racism and prejudice towards nfATs, educating people outside the Travelling community and standing up for our right to live a nomadic lifestyle or a settled lifestyle on land we own in a temporary dwelling or more permanent home.
 Read more about our campaigning, aims and objectives here.

-If you have been keeping your eyes peeled and your ears open recently regarding the current governmental consultation that seems set on course to Criminalise Trespass, then you'll know that there's no better time for us to showcase a good example of why we need to fight against this consultation, which could inevitably remove our 'Freedom Of Movement' rights here in the UK if turned into law.
+If you have been keeping your eyes peeled and your ears open recently regarding the governmental consultation success to Criminalise Trespass, then you'll know that there's no better time for us to showcase a good example of why we need to fight against the criminalisation of trespass, which inevitably, removes our 'Freedom Of Movement' rights here in the UK now it is set to be turned into law.

-The newly proposed legislation currently in consultation will not only affect nfAT's collectively, it will affect all human beings residing or visiting the UK!
+The new UK laws/legislation will not only affect nfATs coalition, it will affect all human beings residing, seeking refuge or visiting the UK!
 It will affect us now and it will affect future generations to come.
 You can read the proposed legislation, ‘Strengthening Police Powers to Tackle Unauthorised Encampments’ HERE

 Criminalising Trespass is not solving problems, it is only breeding more problems and Negotiated Stopping has been used without necessary signed paperwork being implemented for decades!
 Why then, is it only recently that the government are backing plans to carry out an all over campaign to make Negotiated Stopping the new thing?
 This is one topic, among many, that needs to be discussed around the fireside, at gatherings, in vehicles and trailers across the country.
 It may seem like a solution to many problems but it could also have other far reaching implications and underlying cloak and dagger controlling small print rules that are not currently being questioned.